-In order for an IBC to substantiate its economic presence, it must demonstrate its CIGA (Core Income Generating Activities) and adequate administrative control over its business.
-Visit here to find out more on how to fulfill CESRA’s key compliance requirements.
+For an IBC to substantiate its economic presence, it must demonstrate its CIGA (Core Income Generating Activities) and adequate administrative control over its business.
+Visit our article on Bahamas Economic Substance to find out more about how to fulfill CESRA’s key compliance requirements.

 If an IBC requests to transfer to a different jurisdiction for whatever reason, it is allowed to do so as long as the recipient jurisdiction allows the practice.

 This can be done without dissolution or cessation of operation of the IBC.
-The same applies to any foreign IBC that wishes to re-domicile to the Bahamas.
+The same applies to any foreign IBC that wishes to re-domicile in the Bahamas.

-An IBC needs to inform its registered agent of the dissolution so that they can file the necessary paperwork and send them to the Registrar.
+An IBC needs to inform its registered agent of the dissolution so that it can file the necessary paperwork and send them to the Registrar.

 Once the dissolution fee has been paid, the IBC is officially dissolved and a certificate of dissolution should arrive after 30 days.